ArcticNature/docs/compile.md

 Many people used to C/C++ projects will see the similarity with make files.

-The git repository comes with a top leve Grunt file that collects tasks to compile all the services that compose GreenTorch.
+The git repository comes with a top leve Grunt file that collects tasks to compile all the services that compose SnowFox.

 To see al the availabe tasks you can run `grunt --help`.
 To compile the projects in release mode simply run `grunt`.